andrebianchessi/msc/thesis/chapters/01_motivation.md

 trained without labeled data.
 Thus, it's possible to train, for example, a metamodel to an expensive FEM simulation without needing to run the FEM simulation multiple times beforehand.
-This way, PINNs might be ideal to MMGA applied to problems which have expensive cost functions.
+This way, PINNs might be ideal to MMGA applied to problems which have expensive loss functions.

 Also, given that they're trained without labeled data, PINNs might have better extrapolation capabilities than NNs.
 This characteristic might make then perform